Increased pressure in the abdomen (arrows) causes part of the stomach to push through the diaphragm and into the chest cavity.

 Most hiatal hernias do not cause problems and rarely need treatment.
 However, since some patients with a hiatal hernia have symptoms of GERD, treatment starts with methods used to manage GERD.
 These include making such lifestyle changes as:

-- Eating meals at least 3 to 4 hours before lying down, and avoiding bedtime snacks
+Eating meals at least three to four hours before lying down, and avoiding bedtime snacks

-- Keeping your head 6 inches higher than the rest of your body when lying on your back.
+Keeping your head six inches higher than the rest of your body when lying on your back.
 Raising the level of your head helps gravity keep your stomach’s contents in the stomach.

 Note: If you take over-the-counter medications for longer than 2 weeks without any improvement, see your physician.
 He or she can prescribe stronger medications such as pantoprazole (Protonix®), rabeprazole (Aciphex®), esomeprazole (Nexium®), omeprazole (Prilosec®), lansoprazole (Prevacid®), or others.